Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 ## Death's Door

-When reduced to 0 hit points but not killed outright, you remain conscious but are considered to be at *Death’s Door*.
+When reduced to 0 Hit Points but not killed outright, you remain conscious but are considered to be at *Death’s Door*.
 You must immediately make a Resolve Check unless you are already under the effects of either **Resolute** or **Meltdown**.

 - :material-bullseye-arrow:**Damage and Failures.** Each instance of damage from a single source counts as one 'Death Saving Throw Failure', with Critical Hits counting as two failures.
-Upon accumulating three failures or if the damage equals or exceeds your hit point maximum, you **die** instantly.
+Upon accumulating three failures or if the damage equals or exceeds your Hit Point maximum, you **die** instantly.
 - :material-heart-pulse:**Stabilization.** While at Death’s Door, anyone (including yourself) may attempt to stabilize you with a DC 10 Wisdom (Medicine) check.
 A successful check grants one 'Death Saving Throw Success', with critical successes granting two.
-Upon gaining three 'Death Saving Throw Successes', you regain 1 hit point.
+Upon gaining three 'Death Saving Throw Successes', you regain 1 Hit Point.
 - :material-plus-thick:**Healing.** Direct healing removes you from Death's Door and allows you to heal for the expected amount.

 ## Resolve Check